ekanata14/ekanata14/README.md

 # 💫 About Me:
-A College Student at ITB STIKOM Bali, I love to code and make systems that are useful for people.
+A College Student at ITB STIKOM Bali, Student who loves to code and think creative

 ## 🌐 Socials: